Skip to main content

 Doctoral Candidacy Exam (DCE)

 Each student is also required to pass a Doctoral Candidacy Exam (DCE) to determine whether they are making satisfactory progress on the chosen thesis topic and demonstrate the ability to complete a doctoral dissertation with distinction.
-The student will form a doctoral committee consisting of no less than four full-time faculty members and will submit to them a written Thesis Proposal.
+The student will form a doctoral committee consisting of no less than four full-time faculty members and will submit to them a written doctoral thesis proposal.

 Doctoral Defense